Will Russia default on its $310bn of corporate debt?

 Foreigners hold about $40bn worth of OFZ, but with a current account surplus last year of $120bn and the same expected for this year the state has plenty of money in theory to cover its obligations.

-But it is the Russian corporates that account for around two-thirds of Russia’s external debt repayments over the rest of this year with a surge in payments of around $7bn due in just March
+But it is the Russian corporates that account for around two-thirds of Russia’s external debt repayments over the rest of this year with a surge in payments of around $700mn in government debt repayments but $7bn of commercial payments due in just March

 Moreover, their money is tied up in bank accounts and, as bne IntelliNews reported, there is a nasty mismatch between banks dollar liabilities and their assets: banks have $280bn in dollar liabilities but only $46bn in cash.
 With everyone already starting to line up at the door to the CBR for hand-outs getting hold of dollars to make these repayments has become more difficult, but is not impossible.